zukunft/zukunft.com/docs/llm/pending.md

 impact_group no longer defaults to the configured limit.
 Its $budget is now required and it uses max(0, $budget).
 Every caller passes a real value today, but a future caller that passes 0 gets a section with no rows and a tail counting everything — silently correct-looking, easy to get wrong.
 A ?int $budget = null defaulting to configured_limit() would be safer.
 The per-group cap re-reads the config per section. time_groups() and relevant_phrase_groups() each call configured_limit() for $per_group, and group_block() calls it again per group.
 Correct, just repeated work on a hot path; passing it down with the budget would do.
 The word pages moved too — word.html, word_api.html, word_default_word_1/197, word_del, word_edit, value_list.html all changed.
 Expected (the same renderer), but they are the pages to eyeball for over-truncation, since the fixtures there are small and now render against a limit of 6 in tests.
+The owner is still not rendered — the task is incomplete.
+No snapshot anywhere contains ow=. url_mapper::url_par() drops null values, so $obj->get_user()->name() is null when the test url is built, and the system show field owner component renders nothing on both 116_formula_link_1.html and 115_component_1.html.
+The transport chain exists end to end; the test fixture just never supplies the name. view_relation start position is now an empty field.
+Removing the 'position missing missing' placeholder was right, but test_mappers::view_relation_url doesn't carry url_var::POSITION (and view_relation has no to_url_array override), so 43_view_relation_update_1.html renders the field with no value.
+Component link works (value="1"), formula link is fully wired.
+That is exactly the "unexplained asymmetry" the fix-the-pattern rule warns about — one of the three is wired, one reads from an existing url var, one can't.
+Empty "Changes" tab on the formula link page. change_log_table_pure returns a table with when / who / what headers even with zero rows, so tab_box doesn't drop it.
+116_formula_link_1.html shows a Changes tab containing only headers. form_field_formula_link_prio has no German translation.
+I changed the en text to "Priority"; de.yaml has no entry for it at all (nor for form_field_view_term_link_prio / form_field_component_link).
+Pre-existing, but the rule is en and de.
+Seed component ids shifted.
+The three new components in base_views.json pushed Cash Flow Statement 344→347 and company with ratios 345→348. list.csv is regenerated and no *_ID const pins either, so nothing broke — reporting it rather than absorbing it silently, as the json rules require.
+Two include_once lines commented out (yours): sandbox_named.php no longer includes its own parent sandbox.php, and type_list.php drops change_table_field.php.
+Same shape in web/sandbox/sandbox.php, where change_log_list.php is commented out while api_mapper does new change_log_list().
+All load today, but each now depends on some other file loading the class first — the same class of fragility as the sandbox_link fatal.
+Minor: $url_arr is declared but unused in source_ui_tests.php and user_ui_tests.php (used 4× in component_ui_tests.php).
+And code_object_name_exceptions.md grew for formula_link — my test vars $lnk_fld_url, $lnk_plain, $lnk_tab — against the rule that the list stays short.
+Not a defect: the coverage doc lists show_link_type, show_order_nbr and link_type as "0 unit test calls".
+They are tested, but in unit_ui/, which that generator doesn't count.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.